heyengel/movie-recommender/README.md

 # Movie Recommender
-Recommender that learns latent factors for each user and item and uses them to make rating predictions.
+Recommender that learns latent factors for each user and item to make movie rating predictions.

 **Data**:
 [MovieLens dataset](http://grouplens.org/datasets/movielens/):